 - Support the delivery of state-of-the-art curriculum in technology-enhanced labs that meet industry standards

-- Strengthen partnerships with industry associations such as Master Builders of Iowa, Associated Builders and Contractors of Iowa, Associated General Contractors of Iowa, IEEE, Foundry Educational Foundation, and Society of Manufacturing Engineers
+- Strengthen partnerships with industry associations including Master Builders of Iowa, Associated Builders and Contractors of Iowa, Associated General Contractors of Iowa, IEEE, Foundry Educational Foundation, and Society of Manufacturing Engineers

 - Serve the workforce needs of Iowa’s growing economic sectors and better prepare K-12 educators to teach STEM and career and technical disciplines

-- Increase economic development in high-need Iowa industries through nationally-recognized programs such as the Metal Casting and Additive Manufacturing Centers
+- Increase economic development in high-need Iowa industries through the nationally-recognized Metal Casting and Additive Manufacturing Centers

 "The construction management interns and full-time employees we hire from UNI are exceptional.
 As a business we depend upon our partnership with UNI to help supply our workforce, but the students need to learn in a modern, up-to-date environment in order to continue to compete in our industry."